 Minimum clearance between a properly inflated tire and any part of the bike typically should be at least 6mm (see below).
-Please refer to your local dealer or your bike manufacturer for additional information about tire clearance.
+Please refer to your local Electra bike shop for additional information about tire clearance

-Always maintain enough clearance between the rotating tire and rim (see below), and the frame, fork, or other components.
-Regularly inspect the frame and fork for damage, as well as the area around the wheel for debris or objects that could become stuck
+Always maintain enough clearance between the rotating tire and rim (see next page), and the frame, fork, or other components.
+Regularly inspect the frame and fork for damage, as well as the area around the wheel for debris or objects that could become stuck.